 Description and Explanation of Research Approach

-External gear machines (Figure 1) are one of the most widely used positive displacement machines in numerous hydraulic applications.
-The strong-point of these machines lies in their good reliability, operating efficiency, compact size and low cost.
+The well-known advantages of external gear machines (EGMs) such as low cost, compactness, reasonable operating efficiency and good reliability make them as one of the prominently used components in fluid power.
 Despite these advantages, EGMs are fixed displacement and they cannot be used as primary energy conversion units in modern energy efficient layout configurations based on variable flow supplies, such as in load sensing systems, hydrostatic transmissions or in displacement controlled systems.

 Figure 1: Parts of an external gear machine

 With the exception of cases where the unit operates at fixed pressure and flow rate, the energy consumption of fluid power circuits based on fixed displacement units can be as much as 70% higher than standard VD system layouts.
 For this reason, both industry and academia have been dedicating effort in formulating VD design solutions for EGMs, with the aim of preserving the advantages of limited cost (about 10 times lower than existing VD units with the same capacity) and reliability.
 Representative of the past efforts are given by references.
 All these past effort share the idea of realizing an axial or radial relative motion between the gears to obtain a variable output flow.
 However, the motion of the gears, which are the most loaded elements in an EGM, involves major problems such as: sealing the tooth space volume; guaranteeing a smooth meshing process and a good balance of the gears avoiding contacts.
 A good solution for mentioned aspects generates complexities which increase the cost of the unit and penalize its reliability.
 For these reasons, none of the solutions proposed for VD-EGMs have found successful commercial application.

 The proposed solution for VD-EGM